jpeaton/jpeaton.github.io/projects-wifiphisher.md

 For my Capstone, the assignment sounded simple: intercept wireless traffic.

-Translation: become the villain in your own living room.
+Translation: become the villain in your own bedroom.

 But instead of writing a dry “packets were captured successfully 🤓☝️” report, I found something way more interesting: